-Anyone involved in the process of software development agrees that testing is an essential part of the process.
+Anyone involved in the process of software development agrees that testing and proper test management is an essential part of the process.
 No software should ever be released without some form of minimal quality assurance.
 This principle applies to internal corporate software tools as much as it does to large-scale commercial products.
 Of course, reaching a consensus regarding a principal is easy; now you just have to figure out who needs to do the work.

 In many organizations, this has led to a situation where software is tested by a group of specialized testers who only start working when the development team hands their code off to them.
 The problem is, even if you manage to get all the relevant parties to talk to each other and move in the same direction, you will spend a great deal of time dealing with different testing and acceptance methodologies that occur when one team hands its work to the next.
 This is like putting out a fire by passing buckets of water across a human chain.
 In theory, it could get the job done, but much time and energy is wasted as individual buckets are passed down the line.
 The process is only as fast as its slowest participant, and somehow a fair amount of water gets wasted in transit.